 The Meaning of a Yellow Card

-So firstly let’s start with answering the question: what does a yellow card mean in soccer?
+So, firstly, let’s start by answering the question: what does a yellow card mean in soccer?

-A yellow card means a player has received a warning about their conduct on the field.
-When a soccer player is shown a yellow card it signifies that they have been cautioned by the referee in relation to an offense they have committed during the game.
+A yellow card in soccer means a player has received a warning about their conduct on the field.
+When a soccer player is shown a yellow card, it signifies that they have been cautioned by the referee in relation to an offense they have committed during the game.

 Holding up the yellow card clearly communicates to everyone watching what has happened and how the player has been disciplined for their actions.

 The yellow card, which measures only 3″ wide and 4″ in length, may only be small in size but is of huge importance and has consequences that can go far beyond a single game of soccer.

 To get or be shown a yellow card during a soccer game, a player has to commit an offense that is deemed deserving of receiving a caution.